 Candidates, candidate committees, PACs and organizations are required to comply with W.S.
 22-25-110, campaign advertising in communications media.
-The following examples may be helpful in determining the proper language for the "paid for" line in campaign advertising and literature.
+All campaign advertising must include a written or spoken, "paid for by" line disclosing the candidate, committee, PAC, or organization that paid for the advertisement.
+A few examples of how to properly utilize this disclosure requirement are listed below:

 - 1. Jane Doe is running for the legislature.
 She doesn't form a committee.
 Jane decides to buy an ad in the newspaper.
-The "paid for" line should read "Paid for by Jane Doe." - 2.
+The "paid for by" line should read "Paid for by Jane Doe." - 2.
 Jane Doe decides to form a committee.
 The committee's name is Committee to Elect Jane Doe.
 The committee then buys ads for Jane.
-The "paid for" line should read "Paid for by the Committee to Elect Jane Doe." - 3.
+The "paid for by" line should read "Paid for by the Committee to Elect Jane Doe." - 3.
 Jane has four friends who buy a newspaper ad supporting her candidacy.
-They do not consult with the candidate or coordinate with her committee.
+They do not consult with Jane candidate or coordinate with her committee.
 Each friend pitches in money for the ad.
 The "paid for" line should read "Paid for by Bill Jones, Connie Smith, Tom Williams and Julie Noe," or their signatures could be a part of the ad and read "Paid for by the Individuals Signing Above."
-(Note: These are "independent expenditures" which neither Jane nor her committee needs to report.) - 4.
+(Note: This is an "independent expenditure" which neither Jane nor her committee needs to report.) - 4.
 A group of Jane's friends want to support her candidacy, but they do not form a PAC or a candidate's campaign committee.
-They buy an ad which has a "paid for" line which reads "Paid for by Friends of Jane Doe" but they do not list their names in the advertisement.
+They buy an ad which has a "paid for by" line which reads "Paid for by Friends of Jane Doe" but they do not list their names in the advertisement.
 THIS IS ILLEGAL.
 In this scenario, individual names are required. - 5.
 Jane's good friend, Bill Jones, buys a newspaper ad supporting Jane.
 He pays for the ad personally.
 No disclosure on the ad is required. - 6.
 Jane Doe is a member of the Cowboy Party.
 The Cowboy Party buys an ad for Jane.
 (This is allowed only if Jane is the only Cowboy Party candidate running in the primary election, or if she is the Cowboy Party candidate for the general election.)
-The "paid for" line should read "Paid for by Wyoming Cowboy Party" or "Paid for by the Wilson County Cowboy Party," depending on whether it is the state or county party.
+The "paid for by" line should read "Paid for by Wyoming Cowboy Party" or "Paid for by the Wilson County Cowboy Party," depending on whether it is the state or county party.